OutSystems/outsystems-maps/README.md

 The documentation for the component can be found in the [official page](https://success.outsystems.com/Documentation/11/Developing_an_Application/Design_UI/Patterns/Using_Mobile_and_Reactive_Patterns/Map).

 ### Why use this component?
--
+- _TODO_

 ## About this repository
-This repository contains the code that enable the usage of an external provider **google maps** to which you're required to [obtain a license]((https://developers.google.com/maps/documentation/javascript/get-api-key).
+This repository contains the code that enable the usage of an external provider **google maps** to which you're required to [obtain a license](https://developers.google.com/maps/documentation/javascript/get-api-key).
 The code is written in TypeScript🖤, and you are welcome to branch it and PR your changes/proposals!

 ### What tools should you use?